-This report analyses the field of study of domestic graduates in the New Zealand tertiary education system between 2011 and 2015 for below bachelors level and between 2008 and 2015 for bachelors level or higher.
+This report analyses the field of study of domestic graduates from the New Zealand tertiary education system between 2011 and 2014.

 Author(s): Warren Smart, Ministry of Education

 Date Published: January 2016

 The Ministry of Education has revised the method used to derive the predominant field(s) of study since this report was published.
 To learn more about the revised methodology, read the technical note.